yubobo/crate/blackbox/docs/index_html.rst

 First Steps
 ===========

-- In order to get CrateDB up and running take a look at the :doc:`installation`.
+- In order to get CrateDB up and running take a look at the :ref:`installation`.

 - If you are new to CrateDB, it is probably the best to say :doc:`hello`.